astamm/nevada/README.md

 set of matrix representations for networks so that network-valued data can be transformed into matrix-valued data.
-Subsequently, a number of distances between matrices is provided as well to quantify how far two networks are from each other and a several test statistics are proposed for testing equality in distribution between samples of networks using exact permutation testing procedures.
+Subsequently, a number of distances between matrices is provided as well to quantify how far two networks are from each other and several test statistics are proposed for testing equality in distribution between samples of networks using exact permutation testing procedures.
 The permutation scheme is carried out by the [**flipr**](https://astamm.github.io/flipr/) package which